Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/autofs.png)
 **Figure 126** The configuration file for autofs.

-We interested in the **auto.nfs** file and **auto.master** file, the master file is the main configuration for our auto mount folders, so we need to setup new one for nfs folder, in my case I setup the following:
+We interested in the **auto.nfs** file and **auto.master** file, the master file is the main configuration for our auto mount folders, so we need to setup on that file new line for our nfs folder, in my case I setup the following by using **vim** editor `sudo vim /etc/auto.master`:
 ```
 /home/zwerd/nfs /etc/auto.nfs
 ```

-The path to /home/zwerd/nfs is the folder that will contain the mount folder which will gonna be **files** folder as we saw on my server and the configuration for mounting can be found on the /etc/auto.nfs file.
+The path to `/home/zwerd/nfs` is the mount point folder which it the **files** folder on my server.
+The configuration for mounting can be found on the `/etc/auto.nfs` file.
 If we go to the auto.nfs file we will find one line that setup the mount point as follow:
 ```
 files 172.16.0.192:/home/guy/files